 4:like . () * [] $ {}

-# -l option shows only filename instead of all the matching lines
+# use the -l option to get only the filename instead of matching lines

 $ rg -lUF 'like . () * [] $ {}